-Numerous prevention, mitigation, and preparedness measures being implemented by the Click or tap here to enter text. are set forth in the following related Plans and Procedures (these plans may or may not exist in each school division/school - the Virginia Department of Criminal Justice Services (DCJS) Virginia Center for School and Campus Safety can provide technical assistance and training for developing these plans for educational jurisdictions).
+Numerous prevention, mitigation, and preparedness measures being implemented by the [School Division] are set forth in the following related Plans and Procedures (these plans may or may not exist in each school division/school - the DCJS Virginia Center for School and Campus Safety can provide technical assistance and training for developing these plans for educational jurisdictions).

-School Safety Plan: Contains information on safe practices on and off school property; transportation/bus safety; and required safety training for students and staff.
+School Safety Plan: Contains information on safe practices on and off school property, transportation/bus safety, and required safety training for students and staff.
 It was developed in collaboration with public safety and public health officials and risk management consultants.